-This pane enables you to view the output and error stream messages, and optionally use the interactive command line console.
+This tab is marked with and enables you to view the output and error stream messages.
+Optionally, it allows you to use the interactive command line console.

 |Item||Tooltip and shortcut||Description|

 |Up/down the Stack Trace